grafana/plugin-tools/docusaurus/docs/publish-a-plugin/package-a-plugin.md

 ---
-aliases:
-  - ../package-a-plugin/
+id: package-a-plugin
+title: Package a plugin
+sidebar_position: 3
-description: How to package a plugin
+description: "How to package a plugin."
 keywords:
   - grafana
   - plugins